scooter99boston/bbu-gf/docs/gf_assurance/index.md

 ### BBU Roles Making Trust Assertions
 The following BBU Roles make Trust Assertions with regard to the Trust Elements to Relying Parties within the Bedrock Community:

-1. Bedrock Consortium (including the Board of Directors).
+1. Bedrock Consortium (including the Governing Board).
 2. Steward.

 ### Trust Criteria